Gallican Rite: The Divine Office

-There is curiously little information on this point, and it is not possible to reconstruct the Gallican Divine Office from the scanty allusions that exist.
+There is curiously little information on this point, and it is not possible to reconstruct the Gallican Divine Office from the scant allusions that exist.
 It seems probable that there was considerable diversity in various times and places, though councils, both in Gaul and Hispania, tried to bring about some uniformity.
 The principal authorities are the Councils of Agde (506) and Tours (567) and allusions in the writings of Gregory of Tours and Caesarius of Arles.
 The general arrangement and nomenclature were very similar to those of the Celtic Rite.
 There were two principal services, Matins and Vespers; and four Lesser Hours, Prime, or ad Secundum, Terce, Sext, and None; and probably two night services, Complin, or ad initium noctis, and Nocturns.

 But the application of these names is sometimes obscure.
 It is not quite clear whether Nocturns and Lauds were not joined together as Matins; Caesarius speaks of Prima, while Gallicanum speaks of ad Secundum; Caesarius distinguishes between Lucernarium and ad Duodeciman, while Aurelian distinguishes between ad Duodeciman and Complin; Gothicum speaks of Vespera Paschae and Initium Noctis Paschae, and Gallicanum has ad Duodeciman Paschae.
 The distribution of the Psalter is not known.
 The Council of Tours orders six psalms at Sext and twelve ad Duodecimam, with Alleluia (presumably as Antiphon).
 For Matins there is a curious arrangement which reminds one of that in the Rule of St. Columbanus.
 Normally in summer (apparently from Easter to July) "sex antiphonae binis psalmis" are ordered.
 This evidently means twelve psalms, two under each antiphon.
 In August there seem to have been no psalms, because there were festivals and Masses of saints.
 "Toto Augusto manicationes fiant, quia festivitates sunt et missae sanctorum."
 The meaning of manicationes and of the whole statement is obscure.
 In September there were fourteen psalms, two under each antiphon; in October twenty-four psalms, three to each antiphon; and from December to Easter thirty psalms, three to each antiphon.
 Caesarius orders six psalms at Prime with the hymn "Fulgentis auctor aetheris", two lessons, one from the old and one from the New Testament, and a capitellum"; six psalms at Terce, Sext, and None, with an antiphon, a hymn, a lesson, and a capitellum; at Lucernarium a "Psalmus Directaneus", whatever that may be (cf. "Psalmus Directus" of the Ambrosian Rite), two antiphons, a hymn, and a capitellum; and ad Duodecimam, eighteen psalms, an antiphon, hymn, lesson, and capitellum.
 From this it seems as though the office of Lucernarium and ad Duodecimam made up Vespers, combining the twelfth hour of the Divine Office (that is, of the recitation of the Psalter with its accompaniments) with a service for what, without any intention of levity, one may call "lighting-up time".
 The Ambrosian and Mozarabic Vespers are constructed on this principle, and so is the Byzantine Hesperinos.